 Queen Posts on Campus

-A number of design tactics helped make this building versatile enough to serve farmers, farm managers, and the rest of campus community.
+A number of design tactics help make this building versatile enough to serve farmers, farm managers, and the rest of the campus community.
 The barn is framed with four cross-sections (called ‘bents’), each with queen posts that extend from floor to roof and share the load of the rafters mid-span, which are landing on purlin plates.
-The queen post method of carrying the roof makes the load paths fairly simple, shortens the rafter span, and makes it possible to have a wide building without the need for complicated trussing.
+The queen post design makes the load paths fairly simple and shortens the rafter span, making it possible to have a wide building without the need for complicated trussing.
 The second bent, however, is trussed so that no central support is needed along it’s 26-foot width.
-This configuration leaves the first and third bents framing 624 square feet of open space in which seeds are sorted, the harvest comes in, talks and dinners are held, and tables can be spread out for an instant classroom.
+This configuration leaves a 624 square feet of open space in which seeds are sorted, the harvest comes in, talks and dinners are held, and tables can be spread out for an instant classroom.
 Upwards of 100 people can, and do fit in this space for events.
-It cleans up quite nicely for a barn, with hemlock struts and braces in the lofty ceiling overhead keeping the roof true.
+It cleans up quite nicely for a barn.

 TimberHomes Teams up with Dartmouth Students

-On raising day, we weren’t the only people in hard hats and yellow vests—Dartmouth wasn’t going to have us build them a barn without jumping in on the action.
-A group of dedicated students connected to the farm and interested in timber framing spent raising day and the following weeks of construction working with us.
-They helped install the mortise and tenon stairs, build the sliding barn doors, and do the endless staining and trim work that made this barn as handsome as it is.
+On raising day, we weren’t the only people in hard hats and yellow vests—the Dartmouth community was psyched to jump in on the action.
+A group of dedicated students who are connected to the farm and were interested in timber framing spent raising day and the following weeks of construction working with us.
+They helped install the mortise and tenon stairs, build the sliding barn doors, and did the endless staining and trim work that made this barn as handsome as it is.
 This type of involvement inevitably leads to a sense of ownership in the building from day one, as the memories of bringing it to life are baked into its walls.